arilaakso/viewinginsights/README.md

 STEP 5, Dividing channels into categories.
 You have two options:
 DYNAMIC CATEGORY OPTION
+ - This does not provide good results but it's automatic.
  - The code uses KMeans clustering to find out how many categories would be optimal.
 It does a decent job but may not be what you wanted.
  - Then it creates a recommended amount of categories into DB.
  - Next, it finds the best keywords to describe the category using keywords from channels the belong to that category.